flybywiresim/fdr-analysis/README.md

 ## Folders

 - `/docs`: Documentation
-- `/fdr2csv`: Converter tool from *.fdr files to *.csv in various versions
+- `/fdr2csv`: Converter tool from *.fdr files to *.csv
-- `/python`: Base scripts and development and debugging
+- `/python`: Base scripts for development and debugging
-- `/support`: Scripts targeted mainly for support staff for user support.
+- `/support`: Scripts targeted mainly for support staff and user support.

 ## Usage